Part of Unit: Transmissions and Drivetrains

 - 55 Minutes

 California Career and Technical Education Standards

 Objectives and Goals

-- Students will be able to name the parts of the automatic transmission
+- Students will identify the parts of a synchronizer

 Activities in this Lesson

 - Non-synchronized first gear - Hooks / Set

 The teacher will tell a story of how a 60's Chevrolet pick-up three-on-the-tree (3-speed manual transmission with shifter on steering column) was not a fully synchronized transmission.
 To shift back into 1st gear, one would have to come to a complete stop (coming up to a red light slowing down, then the light changes to green was the worst time) or the gears would grind.